runatlantis/atlantis/runatlantis.io/docs/deployment.md

 If you're using GitLab, navigate to your project's home page in GitLab
 - Click **Settings > Integrations** in the sidebar
 - set **URL** to `http://$URL/events` where `$URL` is where Atlantis is hosted. **Be sure to add `/events`**
-- leave **Secret Token** blank or set this to a random key (https://www.random.org/strings/).
-If you set it, you'll need to use the `--gitlab-webhook-secret` option when you start Atlantis
+- set **Secret Token** to a random key (https://www.random.org/strings/).
+You'll need to pass this value to the `--gitlab-webhook-secret` flag when you start Atlantis
 - check the boxes
     - **Push events**
     - **Comments**